ArduPilot/pymavlink/README.md

     - [future](http://python-future.org/) : for Python 2 and Python 3 interoperability
     - [lxml](http://lxml.de/installation.html) : for checking and parsing xml file
-    - python3-dev : for mavnative (or python-dev for Python 2)
+    - python-dev : for mavnative (or python3-dev for Python 3)
     - a C compiler : for mavnative

 Optional :